The Hodges-Ajne test provides a non-parametric measure for the angular uniformity of the data.

 Testing uniformity against a specific direction alternative

 Using data2 from above we first test against an alternative with mean direction pi/8.
-To execute the test select the blue line below and type Ctrl-Enter:
+To execute the test enter the command below:

 StatsHodgesAjneTest/T=1/Q/SA=(pi/8) data2